Sunday, August 28, 2016

 Fireman's Brew (#46 - rated 8.4 out of 12)

-In December of 2000, two fireman named Rob and Ed started their own beverage company called Fireman's Brew.
-They were sitting on a hillside extinguishing a brush fire above the Glendale Mountains.
-They desired a brew to quench their dry mouths.
-These two hail from the Los Angeles area and proceeded to make beer, and of course root beer.
-A portion of their proceeds is donated to "The Fallen Firefighters Foundation", which is located in Emmetsburg, Maryland.
-The tagline is “Extinguish your thirst”.
+In December 2000, two firefighters, Rob and Ed, established their own beverage company, Fireman’s Brew.
+While extinguishing a brush fire above the Glendale Mountains, they sought a refreshing beverage to quench their parched throats.
+These two Los Angeles natives subsequently crafted beer and root beer.
+A portion of their profits is dedicated to “The Fallen Firefighters Foundation,” situated in Emmetsburg, Maryland.
+The company’s tagline reads, “Extinguish your thirst.”

 Ingredients: Artesian spring water, pure cane sugar, caramel color, natural flavors, and citric acid.